Fully Amortized Loans Explained

 While there’s no singularly accepted amortized loan definition, this term usually refers to a type of loan that requires a monthly payment and follows an amortization schedule.
 Typically, with this type of loan, the loan payments are divided between the remaining principal and interest until such time as the loan is paid off in full at the end of the loan term or the amortization period ends.

 Put simply, if you make every payment on a fully amortizing loan, the loan will be paid off in full at the end of the loan term.
-The 30-year, fixed-rate loan we described above is a good example of a fully amortized payment arrangement.
+The 30 year fully amortized loan we described above is a good example of a fully amortized payment arrangement.
 However, it’s worth noting that adjustable-rate mortgages can be fully amortized as well.

-Meanwhile, with a partially-amortized loan, only a portion of the loan amount is amortized.
+Partially amortizing a loan means that only a portion of the loan amount is amortized.
 Then, after a certain period of time, the remainder of the loan becomes due as a balloon payment.
 Notably, these days, balloon payments are more commonly found in mortgage notes than in traditional home loans.

 Typically, loan amortization is based upon three individual components.
 They are as follows: